dimztimz/unicode-proposal/README.md

 1. How should the error be reported in `u8_next`?
 These are the options I have
    considered:

-   1. Use `int32_t` as type for code point in `u8_next` and return negative value, exactly the same as ICU.
+   1. Use `int32_t` as a type for code point in `u8_next` and return a negative value, exactly the same as ICU.
-   2. Use `char32_t` as type for code point in `u8_next` and return unspecified high value above the Unicode range, i.e. casting the negative int from ICU to the unsigned `char32_t`.
+   2. Use `char32_t` as a type for code point in `u8_next` and return unspecified high value above the Unicode range, i.e. casting the negative int from ICU to the unsigned `char32_t`.
-   3. Use separate variable with its own type (some enum like `std::errc`).
+   3. Use a separate variable with its own type (some enum like `std::errc`).
    4. Abstract the error in lightweight "sum" type `code_point_or_error` that resembles `std::expected` or `std::optional` but that can be implemented with just a single `char32_t` or with `int32_t`. `std::expected` and `std::optional` must use additional bool internally.
-   5. Use single sentinel value for error, signed -1 or unsigned 0xFFFFFFFF.
+   5. Use a single sentinel value for error, signed -1 or unsigned 0xFFFFFFFF.
       I noticed the exact implementation of `U8_NEXT` in ICU and it relies on `U8_INTERNAL_NEXT_OR_SUB` and uses exactly -1 to signal error, and not any other negative value.
-The sentinel can be even special type with overloaded `operator==`.
+The sentinel can be even a special type with an overloaded `operator==`.
-   6. Use slightly more type-safe variant of number 5, define an enum as a strong typedef for `char32_t`.
+   6. Use a slightly more type-safe variant of number 5, define an enum as a strong typedef for `char32_t`.

       ```cpp